codingMustache/codingMustache/README.md

 ## Joke of the Day

-Doctor you've got to help me, I'm addicted to Twitter.
-Doctor: I don't follow you.
+New atoms frequently lose electrons when they fail to keep an ion them.

 ## Daily Trivia

-What does CPU stand for?
+What was the first company to use the term &quot;Golden Master&quot;?
- 1. Central Process Unit
+ 1. Apple
- 2. Computer Personal Unit
+ 2. Google
- 3. Central Processor Unit
+ 3. Microsoft
- 4. Central Processing Unit
+ 4. IBM

 <details>
   <summary>Answer</summary>
-  Central Processing Unit
+  Apple
 </details>